fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

 	GetDuration() time.Duration
 }

+// RegistryCredentials is a particular type implementing the Token interface
-// RegistryCredentials contains the credentials needed to authenticate with a
+// for credentials that can be used to authenticate with a container registry
+// from a cloud provider.
+This type is compatible with all the cloud providers
-// container registry.
-It implements the Token interface. type RegistryCredentials struct {
+// and should be returned when the image repository is configured in the options. type RegistryCredentials struct {
 	Username  string
 	Password  string